rollerworks/Release-Management-GuideBook/README.md

 And is delivered on time.
 Don't be afraid to reject features for the next release when they are not good enough yet.

-Be watchful for big releases, the more changes the greater the change something is broken.
+Be watchful for big releases, the more changes the greater the chance something is broken.
 As with software development itself: don't do anything more then what is needed to get the job done.